Common leaf problems and diseases

 Plant leaves can sometimes change colour or produce unusual marks, blotches or even weird-looking structures on them.
-Here are some of the more common leaf problems.
+If you’re worried about your plant leaves, here are some of the more common leaf problems.

 In some cases, you may need to identify pest and disease problems on plant leaves.
-Click on the links where appropriate to find out even more about prevention and control.
+The below list should help you with identification, and you can then click on the links where appropriate to find out even more about prevention and control.

 Aphids

-The most common of all pests and almost every plant from the smallest shrub to the tallest oak tree can be infested.
+Aphids are the most common of all pests and almost every plant from the smallest shrub to the tallest oak tree can be infested.
 They tend to feed on the underside of leaves and you'll often see the white shed skins.
 Some produce specific leaf problems - such as leaf-curling aphids and blister aphids.
-Further details on aphids
+You can control aphids with BugClear™ Ultra 2, but head to our guide below for further details about aphid control on specific plants.

 Capsid bugs

-These insects are about 6mm long with six long legs and antennae.
+Capsid bugs are about 6mm long with six long legs and antennae.
 They love the tips of young shoots and have wide tastes - roses, fuchsias, hydrangeas, forsythia, chrysanthemums and currant bushes.
 They make small holes that get bigger as the leaf grows and expands and often cause the leaf to distort in shape.
+You can protect your roses and other ornamentals with RoseClear® 3 in 1 Action, and visit our helpful guide below to assist with controlling capsid bugs on other plants in your garden.

 Caterpillars

-Not all of them are particularly harmful.
-Some will eat through leaves, stems, flower, fruit and even roots.
-Some curl up the leaves to give them protection from predators
+Not all caterpillars are particularly harmful.
+Some will eat through leaves, stems, flowers, fruit and even roots.
+Other caterpillars curl up the leaves to use as protection from predators.

 Discoloured leaves

 Sometimes, plant leaves change colour during the growing seasons – spring and summer.
-There are numerous reasons for this, so you'll have to become a plant detective, to see what has caused it.
+There are numerous reasons for leaf discolouration, so you'll have to become a plant detective, to see what has caused it.

 Downy mildew